Revolyssup/discoded/README.md

 3. Currently I am load_balancing individual containers hardcoding in nginx which is not very scalable.
 I plan to offload the load_balancing responsibility to docker-compose so I can give any n number of indentical express server containers without changing nginx configuration, :ballot_box_with_check:

-4. Currently I am using plain http to establish communication between express and goglot.
-I plan to use grpc.